 Airport Shuttle or Bus - Airport shuttles or buses generally travel to and from all major hotels for a small fee.
-At major airports such services are as quick as a taxi and considerably less expensive.
+At major airports, such services are as quick as a taxi and considerably less expensive.
 Airport shuttle or bus services are generally located near the airport's baggage claim area.

 Taxis - When courtesy cars and airport shuttles are not available, a taxi is often the next most economical and convenient form of transportation when the trip is for a limited time and minimal mileage is involved.

 Rental Cars - Car rentals are expensive so other forms of transportation should be considered when practical.
-Employees will be allowed to rent a car while out of town provided that advance approval has been given by the individual's Program Director or Executive Director and that the cost is less than alternative methods of transportation.
+Employees will be allowed to rent a car while out of town if the individual's Program Director or Executive Director has given advance approval and that the cost is less than alternative methods of transportation.

-PARKING/TOLLS - PARKING AND TOLL EXPENSES, INCLUDING charges for hotel parking, incurred by personnel traveling on company business will be reimbursed.
+PARKING/TOLLS - Parking and toll expenses, including charges for hotel parking, incurred by personnel traveling on company business will be reimbursed.
 The costs of parking tickets, fines, car washes, etc., are the responsibility of the employee and will not be reimbursed.